 Powdered sugar to dust

 Add the lemon juice and peel to the milk and set aside until needed.
 The milk may curdle but this is what gives the bread a great flavor.
 Preheat oven to 350-degrees F. Combine flour, sugars and baking powder together well in a large bowl.
-With your fingertips or a couple of forks or knives(in scissor fashion), cut in the cold butter and cream cheese until they are pea-sized.

 In another bowl, whisk together the milk mixture with the eggs, then add the vanilla.
 Mix the liquid with the dry until just moistened.